old-malloc/libbme280/README.md

-operating mode of the sensor, based on its specifications (retrievable at the link https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bme280-ds002.pdf), and read it when a communication channel is available.</p>
+operating mode of the sensor, based on its specifications (retrievable at the link https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bme280-ds002.pdf), and perform a reading when a communication channel is available.</p>
 <p style="margin-bottom: 0cm; line-height: 100%"><br/>

 </p>